 Standard insurance all peril deductibles do NOT cover sewer backups.
 You can purchase a sewer backup policy with $500 - $1,000 deductibles.
 Premiums run $50 - $150 per year for $5,000 in coverage, and $25-$35 per year for each additional $5,000 of coverage.
 Sewer backup insurance covers blockages from tree roots, sanitary mains, and water in basements.

 In summary, understanding these terms and variations in policies will help you make better decisions for yourself.
-You should also speak with your insurance consultant for further clarification.
+You should also speak with your insurance agent for further clarification.

 At your service,